martbhell/martbhell.github.io/posts/2019/07/taking-puppet-ghostbuster-for-a-spin.md

 ---
-title: "Taking puppet-ghostbuster for a spin"
+title: Taking puppet-ghostbuster for a spin
 date: 2019-07-18
 category: it
 tags: hiera, puppet, software, ssh